AdmcCarthy/Investigating_Baseball_Data/README.rst

 HallofFame can also give a qualifier to compare to.

 Data only begins at 1933.
+There are 250 players in the hall of fame.

 ^^^^^
 Other